 When you are the victim of domestic violence at the hands of a spouse, significant other or co-parent, it is natural to feel confused, overwhelmed and fearful.
 If your abuser is the primary breadwinner, you may feel financial pressure to put up with the physical, sexual or emotional abuse because of the pragmatic financial hardships of taking action.
 However, our San Francisco restraining order attorneys handle the full spectrum of civil and criminal restraining orders so we can work to help you obtain the protection you and your children need while also addressing financial hardships by seeking alimony, child support or temporary control of the family residence.

 At the Law Offices of Lucy S. McAllister, we have a unique background in the specialized area of law dealing with restraining orders.
-Because our practice is focused exclusively in the areas of family law and criminal law, we deal extensively with issues of domestic violence, spousal abuse and child abuse in both criminal and civil court.
-Lucy McAllister has over 25 years of experience during which she has tried over a hundred cases in Superior Court.
+Because our practice is focused exclusively in the areas of family law and criminal law, we deal extensively with issues of domestic violence, spousal abuse and child abuse in both criminal and civil courts Lucy McAllister has over 30 years of legal and judicial experience during which she has tried over 250 cases in Superior Court.
 Because domestic violence and restraining orders make up a substantial portion of our practice in both criminal and civil court, our years of experience advocating for the victims of domestic violence provide an important part of the foundation upon which the reputation of our law firm is based.

 While you may feel like the best way to manage domestic violence is to appease the person who is mistreating you or your children, victims of domestic violence at the hands of another member of one’s household cannot afford to wait for the situations to escalate.
 According to the National Institute of Justice, approximately 70-80 percent of homicides involving an intimate partner are proceeded by a history of domestic violence between the parties.